GovTechSG/adex-ug/User Guide/Projects.md

  ![Image not Available](/assets/vidsetupmqttcon.gif)

-**Step 1:**	Copy the certificates in a text Editor and save each as .PEM file separately.
+**Step 1:**	Download the SSL certificates in a .zip file and save, user can unzip and can see 3 .PEM files separately.

 **Step 2:**	Now, open MQTT Client.